tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-21-dufr.md

 ---
-tags: [status/unknown]
+tags: [session-note]
+campaign: Dunmari Frontier
+sessionNumber: 21
+realWorldDate: 2021-03-13
+DR: 1748-05-05
+DR_end: 1748-05-11
+players: [Kenzo, Wellby, Delwath, Seeker]
 title: Session 21 (DuFr)
 ---

-**(Saturday, March 13th, 2021; in Taelgar, evening of May 5th to May 11th)

-We begin as the battle with the [Orcs](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) ends, the party collecting themselves after a tough fight, and deciding to deal with their captive, one of the [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) clerics named [Gorkil](<../../../people/orcs/gorkil.md>).
-There is little to note among the wreckage of the battle, although the party does take note of the symbol that seems to be painted on these [Orcs](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) faces and gear: a rising sun, below a screaming face.
+We begin as the battle with the [orcs](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) ends, the party collecting themselves after a tough fight, and deciding to deal with their captive, one of the [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) clerics named [Gorkil](<../../../people/orcs/gorkil.md>).
+There is little to note among the wreckage of the battle, although the party does take note of the symbol that seems to be painted on these orc faces and gear: a rising sun, below a screaming face.

 Heading into [Havdar](<../../../people/dunmari/havdar.md>)’s camp, they speak briefly with [Havdar](<../../../people/dunmari/havdar.md>), and [Aram](<../../../people/dunmari/aram.md>), a holy warrior and healer of [Aagir](<../../../cosmology/gods/incorporeal-gods/dunmari/aagir.md>).
 [Havdar](<../../../people/dunmari/havdar.md>) lost four of his warriors in the fight, which was tougher and more deadly than expected, both because of the sophistication of the [Orcs](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) battle plan and their magic.